By Anthony Gittins, Software Engineer

 - List of requirements for those functional blocks and interfaces

-The Systems Architecture will not include the details of how the individual blocks will function.
+Certainly, the Systems Architecture will not include the details of how the individual blocks will function.
 This is entirely up to the design engineer, who will create a design in accordance with the determined subsystem requirements and the interface specifications.

 BUILDING STRONG DESIGNS